-- Travel to conferences and external training has been suspended until at least April 30, 2020.
+- Travel to conferences and external training has been suspended for the foreseeable future.

-- With the exception of our field technicians, we have transitioned our employees to work from home and our offices are closed.
+- With the exception of our construction crew and field technicians, we have transitioned our employees to work from home and our offices are closed.

 - Our staff who go to customer locations or have customer points of contact as part of their role are provided with PPE and have been reminded that if for any reason they feel their health or safety would be compromised, staff have the ability and support to leave the appointment and remove themselves from the situation.